GlycoMimetics (NASDAQ:GLYC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of GlycoMimetics (NASDAQ:GLYC – Get Rating) in a research report released on Thursday morning.
-The firm issued a hold rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of GlycoMimetics (NASDAQ:GLYC – Get Rating) in a research note published on Friday.
+The brokerage issued a hold rating on the biotechnology company’s stock.

+Separately, HC Wainwright reduced their price objective on shares of GlycoMimetics from $14.00 to $13.00 and set a buy rating for the company in a research report on Thursday.

 GlycoMimetics Company Profile